 Backen believes the Norwegian Government’s financial instruments, like Innovation Norway, are unique.

 «Financial support from these instruments is invaluable when expanding into new markets and at the same time being able to create value in Norway.
 The opportunity to enter almost closed environments has also been very important”.

 He refers to Innovation Norway’s export program Global Growth and participation in the programs aimed at the USA and Brazil in 2018 and 2019.
-As a result of the program, Oliasoft established contact with large energy companies which in turn has resulted in important long-term agreements with Shell and Chevron.
+As a result of the program, Oliasoft established contact with large energy companies which in turn has resulted in important long-term agreements with Shell and US oil companies.